oktaytuncay/Kubernetes/kubernetes_md/kubernetes_en.md

 So it's important to understand what each of these parameters expect.

+**spec:** Spec is dictionary has a property under it called `containers`.
+Containers is a list an array.
+The reason this property is a list is because the pods can have multiple containers witin them.
+In this case, we will only add a single item in the list since we plan to have only a single container in the pod.
+The `-` right before the name indicates that this is the first item in the list.
+The item in the list is a dictionary so add name and image property the value for image is nginx which is the name of the Docker image in the docker repository.
+Once the file is created from the command `kubectl create -f pod-definition.yml` followed by the file name which is pod-definition.yml and Kubernetes creates a pod.

 The table below summarizes the Type of Fields.

 |field     |type      |